Megumi-X/BodyGen/README.md

 ·
 </p>

-This is the codebase for Genesis: Advancing Towards Efficient Embodiment Co-Design.
+This is the codebase for Genesis: Advancing Towards Efficient Embodiment Co-Design (ICLR 2025).

 <p align="center">
     <br>